divyadav0404/Wanderlust-Rental-Platform/README.md

      CLOUD_API_SECRET=your_api_secret
      ```

-4. Set the secret for your Cloudinary storage:
+4. Set the secret for your Cloudinary storage :
    - Add a `SECRET` key to your `.env` file and set it to a secure value:

      ```